KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 * Ruin guards can be disabled without weak point hits
 * Ruin guards can be more easily CC'd in close-quarters
-* AOE DMG can be more easily consolidated
+* AoE DMG can be more easily consolidated
 * Incoming DMG can be mitigated
 * Abyss teams can forgo the need for an archer to disable Ruin Guards